pypa/pip/docs/reference/pip_install.rst

 Pip will read from the subdirectory ``wheels`` within the pip cache dir and use any packages found there.
 This is disabled via the same ``no-cache-dir`` option that disables the HTTP cache.
-The internal structure of that cache is not part of the Pip API.
+The internal structure of that cache is not part of the pip API.
 As of 7.0 pip uses a subdirectory per sdist that wheels were built from, and wheels within that subdirectory.

 Pip attempts to choose the best wheels from those built in preference to building a new wheel.
-Note that this means when a package has both optional C extensions and builds `py` tagged wheels when the C extension can't be built that pip will not attempt to build a better wheel for Python's that would have supported it, once any generic wheel is built.
-To correct this, make sure that the wheel's are built with Python specific tags - e.g. pp on Pypy.
+Note that this means when a package has both optional C extensions and builds `py` tagged wheels when the C extension can't be built that pip will not attempt to build a better wheel for Pythons that would have supported it, once any generic wheel is built.
+To correct this, make sure that the wheels are built with Python specific tags - e.g. pp on Pypy.

 When no wheels are found for an sdist, pip will attempt to build a wheel automatically and insert it into the wheel cache.